lastro-co/readjustment-calculation/README.md

 function that calculates the rent readjustmente for a given value and date
 -----------------------------------------------------------------
 **Installation:
-You can install using npm with the fallowing command:
+You can install using npm with the following command:
 - npm i calculatorreadjustment
 -----------------------------------------------------------------
 **Using the function:
 First you have to open the package.json file from your project and set:
 - "type": "modules"

+Then crate a .env file and paste:
+- NEXT_PUBLIC_API_URL=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE2MzE4ODQ3NDgsImlzcyI6IkJBQ0tFTkQiLCJqdGkiOiJiMWQzMzU5My1kNjJhLTQwZGUtOTc4Ny1hNGEzNjMwNTI2NTIiLCJzY29wZSI6ImFwaSIsInN1YiI6IiJ9.dfKy81DRhhq1nNhsOIXnxXvHm7q6ykUX8qbDtOtNRYc

 After, you'll have to import the function:
 - import { Calculation } from "calculatorreadjustment/calculation.js";